 Namibia is a big country with a lot of beauty to experience, so you could explore it for months and not get bored.
 However, I know a lot of people can’t spare that much time from their jobs and, like me, still want to explore the world anyway.

 I spent two weeks in Namibia and I saw and experienced so many wonderful things during that time.
 While I wish I could have spent longer there, I came back richer in memories and inspired by this vast, beautiful land.
 Therefore, I think that if you have at least two weeks, you will have a great time in Namibia.

 I’ve based this Namibia 2-week itinerary on my own Namibia road trip, with a few tweaks – based on what I would do differently if I could do it all again.

 You can visit Namibia year-round, but in the wet season from November/December to February/March, you may find flash floods can occur, which could affect the roads and your route.

 I went to Namibia in September, which is in the dry season – and a good time of year to see wildlife, as they congregate in the main water holes, making them easier to see.

 Clearly, the answer depends on where you’re coming from, but most people either fly into Hosea Kutako International Airport, just outside the capital of Namibia, Windhoek, or they drive overland from South Africa.

-This Namibia Road Trip itinerary assumes you’ll fly in because that does seem to be the most common starting point for those on a Namibia Road Trip.
+This Namibia 2-week itinerary assumes you’ll fly in because that does seem to be the most common starting point for those on a Namibia road trip.